kangise/product-review-analyzer/CONTRIBUTING.md

-# Contributing to Product Review Analyzer
+# Contributing to Regeni

-We welcome contributions to Product Review Analyzer!
+We welcome contributions to Regeni!
 This document provides guidelines for contributing to the project.

 ## Getting Started